Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Background Background

 \subsection{Grand tour and slice tour}

 }

 The grand tour shows a geodesically interpolated sequence of randomly selected projections in an animation.
 The interpolation allows the viewer to interpret each view in the context of the previously seen projection, thus providing additional insights compared to static projections.
-By observing how the data distribution changes under a rotation of the low-dimensional projection, the viewer can extrapolate from the low-dimensional shapes to the distribution in high dimensions.
+By observing how the data distribution changes under a rotation of the low-dimensional projection, the viewer extrapolates from the low-dimensional shapes to the distribution in high dimensions.
 The underlying computational methods were described in \citet{BCAH05}, and an implementation in R \citep{rlang} is available in the \texttt{tourr} package \citep{tourr}.

-Recent work in \citet{laa2019slice} implemented a display of interpolated slices of the data space.
-The slices are defined for projection planes, such that observations with an orthogonal distance from the plane below some cutoff \(h\) are considered to be inside the slice.
-The display has been added to the \texttt{tourr} package and can be used to show slices for projection planes obtained when running a grand tour.
+The information available in projections can be complemented using \textit{sectioning} \citep{prosection}.
+Sections highlight (or ignore) subsets of the data based on inequality conditions defined for the variables.
+We use the term \textit{slicing} for a special sectioning condition, that uses the orthogonal distance of data points from a projection plane.
+Points are considered to fall into the slice if this distance is below some cutoff value \(h\).
+Figure \ref{fig:diagrams} shows diagrams illustrating slicing through a 3D sphere (left) and the general concept of the orthogonal distance (right) that is used to define slices in more than three dimensions.
+Recent work in \citet{laa2019slice} implemented a display of interpolated slices, which has been added to the \texttt{tourr} package and can be used to show slices for projection planes obtained when running a grand tour.

+A projection plane does not generally need to have a location associated with it, but it is necessary in order to compute the distance between a point and the plane.
+By default, the projection plane is considered to pass through the center of the data, or \(\boldmath{0}\) if the data has been centered.
+Using Euclidean distance in the orthogonal space is done to ensure rotation invariance.
+This raises an interesting geometric result, that the slices are spherical, one might even call them shells.
+A \textit{flat slice}, matching that shown in Figure \ref{fig:diagrams}), is only obtained in the case of a single orthogonal direction on the projection plane (i.e.~3D).
+However, the appearance to the viewer watching the slice tour is that of a slice rather than a shell.
+Hence, the use of the the term slice.